There’s one question I always ask when I read about someone’s encounter with Jesus in the gospels…

 There is a lot happening “behind the curtain” of the English translations of John 3:1-21.
 While I won’t be able to take space to unpack all of it here, I would like to give you some things for further study.

 First… John, the author, used one word over and over again in verses 3-5.
-The Greek word “pneuma“, which can mean a “breathe”, a “blast of air”, or “wind” is normally interpreted as “spirit”.
-In scripture, this often refers to the Holy Spirit.
+The Greek word “pneuma“, which can mean a “breath”, a “blast of air”, or “wind” but is often interpreted as “spirit”.
+In scripture, this can often refer to the Holy Spirit.
 In John 3:5-8… everywhere the English translation says “wind” and/or “Spirit”… it’s the same word (pneuma) in the Greek language.
 (For a more complete discussion… please read Zane Hodges’ article).

-Second… the Greek phrase that’s often translated, “born again” can also mean “born from above” (meaning Heaven).
+Second… the Greek phrase that’s often translated, “born again” can also be translated “born from above” (meaning Heaven).
 Jesus was using this linguistic ambiguity to teach a spiritual truth.
 Nicodemus originally thought Jesus meant “born again” (physical birth) when Jesus really meant “born from above” (spiritual birth).
-Jesus liked to play with words like that.
+Jesus liked to play with phrases like that.

 With that said… let’s take a look at the interaction Jesus had with Nicodemus.

 Nicodemus, a man of the Pharisees, was coming to Jesus as an individual… but, at the same time, he was representing the larger group of “unbelieving Pharisees”… or possibly the whole Sanhedrin.
 How do we know this?
 Just look at his first statement in John 3:2.
 “Rabbi, we know that you have come from God as a teacher…”.
 That “we” is plural and says that he is speaking on behalf of the entire group of Pharisees, of which he is a member.